-We calculate Adjusted EBITDA by taking net income calculated in accordance with GAAP and adjusting for interest expense, income taxes, depreciation and amortization, and stock based compensation expense.
+We calculate Adjusted EBITDA by taking net income calculated in accordance with accounting principles generally accepted in the United States ("GAAP") and adjusting for interest expense, income taxes, depreciation and amortization, and stock based compensation expense.
 Adjusted EBITDA margin is equal to Adjusted EBITDA divided by net sales.
 We calculate pretax return on capital employed by taking income (loss) from operations divided by capital employed.
 Capital employed equals total assets less accounts payable, income taxes payable, other accrued liabilities, lease liability and other long-term liabilities.
 Other companies may calculate both Adjusted EBITDA and pretax return on capital employed differently, limiting the usefulness of these measures for comparative purposes.